dimitarradulov/expense-tracker/README.md

 ## Simple app that lets you track your expenses.

-Used different DOM techniques such as event delegation, basic traversing, etc..
+Used different DOM techniques such as event delegation, basic traversing, etc.